mbabu48/ai4-notes/README.md

 # ai4-notes
-Here is what I learnt at 10000 foot from Ai4 conference
+What I Learned from Ai4 — A 10,000-Foot View

 ## Key takeaways
 #### 🌐 1.
 Rise of Autonomous AI Agents